-Stagonospora Nodorum Blotch
+Septoria Nodorum Blotch

-Stagonospora nodorum blotch is caused by the fungus Stagonospora nodorum and is abbreviated SNB.
+Septoria nodorum blotch (also known as Stagonospora nodorum blotch) is caused by the fungus Parastagonospora nodorum and is abbreviated SNB.
 It used to be called Septoria leaf and glume blotch and can be a serious disease of wheat.
 Symptoms may occur at any time during the plant's growth and on any portion of the plant.
 Lesions are round to lens-shaped and are found on the oldest leaves first.
-The youngest lesions will appear as dark-chocolate dots (Photo 9.9A) and then expand.
+The youngest lesions will appear as dark-chocolate dots (Photo 12-9A) and then expand.
 Tissue death eventually extends beyond the lesion, and sometimes the entire leaf is killed.
-A diagnostic feature in older lesions are the small, dark, pimple-like spots known as pycnidia in the center of the lesion (Photo 9.9B).
-If rain splash reaches heads, lesions can appear on the heads as well (Photo 9.9C).
+A diagnostic feature in older lesions are the small, dark, pimple-like spots known as pycnidia in the center of the lesion (Photo 12-9B).
+If rain splash reaches heads, lesions can appear on the heads as well (Photo 12-9C).